 Ride safe.
 Ride smart.

-Wear a helmet and always buckle the strap and make sure it’s the right size.
+Wear a helmet, buckle the strap, and always make sure it’s the right size.
 Replace your helmet after any crash or with any signs of damage.

 Before You Ride.

 Plan your route.
 Before getting on the bike, check to ensure that both tires are inflated, that the brakes work, and the bell on the left handle rings.
 You'll also want to make sure that the seat height is properly adjusted for you.
 When riding at night, be sure the automatic lights are on.

 Brake Early and Gradually.